-Under the general rule relating to identical properties, the cost base of a share is calculated as an average of all identical shares and determined by adding together their cost base amounts and dividing that number by the total number of shares.
+Under the general rule relating to identical properties, the ACB of a share is calculated as an average of all identical shares and determined by adding together their ACBs and dividing that number by the total number of shares.

-In the case of shares acquired via stock option plans, a special rule applies: the employee has the option to designate such shares as the particular shares being sold so that the cost averaging rule does not apply.
-This avoids the situation where cost averaging may create a higher or lower capital gain due to a significant difference between the costs of two pools of shares.
+In the case of shares acquired via stock option plans, a special rule applies: the employee has the option to designate such shares as the particular shares being sold so that the ACB averaging rule does not apply.
+This avoids the situation where ACB averaging may create a higher or lower capital gain due to a significant difference between the ACBs of two pools of shares.

-To qualify for this special treatment, the shares acquired pursuant to the stock option plan must be disposed of within 30 days of the exercise of the option; and the employee must not have acquired or disposed of any other identical shares from the exercise date to the date of sale.
+To qualify for this special treatment, the shares acquired pursuant to the stock option plan must be disposed of within 30 days of the exercise of the option and the employee must not have acquired or disposed of any other identical shares from the exercise date to the date of sale.

-Contribution to an Registered Retirement Savings Plan (RRSP)
+Contribution to a Registered Retirement Savings Plan (RRSP)

-Stock options can be contributed in-kind to an RRSP so long as the underlying security is an eligible investment for RRSP purposes.
+Stock options can be contributed inkind to an RRSP so long as the underlying security is an eligible investment for RRSP purposes.
 The amount of the in-kind contribution is the difference between the FMV of the security at the time of contribution and the exercise price of the stock option.